ovh/ip-reputation-monitoring/README.md

 ### General settings ###

+In this section, you'll need to edit the file in `deploy/vars.env`.

 For security purpose, most of setting values must be defined as VARENV.
 So, to configure the tool, you just have to export following environment
 variables: